antistatique/antistapress/README.md

 You can serve the styleguide using:
 `$ gulp serve`.

-##### Current issue

-We got an issue with the following vendors scripts: `tooltip` & `popover`.
-They have been removed from the vendors included list.

-More info about this generator & our styleguide philosophy: http://frontend.github.io/toolbox/installation.html
+> More info about this generator & our styleguide philosophy: http://frontend.github.io/toolbox/installation.html

 #### Wordpress theme
 The theme is located in `/web/app/themes/antistapress`.

-If you want to change the template folder name, you'll have to subsequently update the the filepath or name referenced in the following file:
+If you want to change the template folder name, you'll have to subsequently update the the filepath/name referenced in the following file:s
 - `.gitignore`
 - `.stylelintrc`
 - `gulp_config.json`
 - The `style.css` located in your template.

 #### [Timber/starter-theme](https://github.com/timber/starter-theme)
 We curently use the starter theme from Timber.
-It use twig as a templating system.
-You'll get more infos here
+It uses twig as a templating system.
+You'll get more info here

-The assets (js, css, vendors) are registered in `function.php`
+The assets (js, css, vendors) are registered & linked in `function.php`

 ## 🚀 Deploy